gcaur/gcaur.github.io/README.md

 ## Work Experience
 **Data Scientist (research) (_Dec 2020 - Present_)**
 - Analyzed large datasets using statistical methods to uncover trends, patterns, and insights.
-Developed predictive models and machine learning algorithms to solve research problems.
+Developed predictive models and machine learning algorithms to solve research problems.
-- Collaborated with cross-functional teams to understand business requirements and formulate data-driven solutions.
+- Collaborated with cross-functional teams to understand business requirements and formulate data-driven solutions.
 Cleaned, preprocessed, and transformed data to ensure accuracy and consistency.
 - Built and maintained data pipelines for efficient data processing and analysis.
 Communicated findings and recommendations to stakeholders through data visualization, reports, and presentations.